Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

  As we saw above the data for United states natives is overwhelmingly higher than other countries (Figure 3).
 The proportion of people who earn well(>$50k) besides United States are natives from France, Taiwan, Iran.
 Again its worth noting  that the data for each of these countries is too less to make a sane judgement.

 `Race`
  We notice that we have too little data for races other than White(Figure 4).
-Still I tried to compare the  proportions of each race who are earning well (>$50k).
+Even then if we try to compare the  proportions of each race are earning well (>$50k).
 For the whites ~ 26% people are earning `>\$50k` while from the available  data ~28% Asian Pac Islander earn greater than `\$50k`.

 Checking the working hours of people earning well. <br>